-- No ball needed — practice your swing anywhere
+- No ball needed — swing practice anywhere

 - Compact and portable — fits in a backpack

-- No actual ball tracking — all data is estimated
+- No ball tracking — all data is estimated from swing motion

 Specs & What's in the Box

-It's important to understand what this is: a training aid and entertainment device, not a launch monitor.
-It does not measure ball speed, spin rate, launch angle, smash factor, or clubface angle.
-The metrics it displays are estimates derived from swing data captured by your phone's camera.
+This is an important distinction: a training aid and entertainment device, not a launch monitor.
+It does not measure ball speed, spin rate, launch angle, smash factor, or clubface angle — because it never sees a ball.
+Every number it displays is inferred from your swing motion alone.

 How the Golf Daddy Simulator Works

-The Golf Daddy system has three components working together: a divot-tracking mat, your phone camera on a tripod, and an AI-powered mobile app.
+The Golf Daddy system has three components working together: a pressure-sensing mat, your phone camera on a tripod, and an AI-powered mobile app.

 Step 1: Set up the mat and tripod.
-Place the hitting mat on a flat surface (indoors or outdoors).
-Mount your phone on the included tripod and position it so the camera has a clear view of the mat and your swing zone.
+Place the hitting mat on a flat surface indoors or outdoors.
+Mount your phone on the included tripod so the camera has a clear view of the mat and swing zone.
 The app guides you through positioning.

 Step 3: Swing.
 Once calibrated, you swing a real club over the mat (with or without the rubber tee).
-Your phone camera captures the swing, and the AI analyzes the club path, speed, and contact point on the mat.
+The phone camera captures the swing motion and the AI analyzes club path, speed, and mat contact.
 No golf ball is involved at any point.

-Step 4: AI generates ball flight.
-Based on what the camera sees, the app estimates what the ball flight would have been and renders it on a virtual course.
+Step 4: AI generates estimated ball flight.
+Based on what the camera sees, the app estimates what ball flight would have occurred and renders it on a virtual course.
 You get estimated swing speed, estimated distance, and estimated shot direction.

 App & Software Experience